SkyDocs/personalised-voice-assistant/README.md

 This is a Purely open-source project, and feel free to suggest the changes.<br>

-To contribute Fork it, make the changes and push a pull request and we will get back to you.
+To contribute: Fork it, make the changes and push a pull request and we will get back to you.

 ## Demo